 - The user gains access to the website and can perform operations according to the role and restore scope specified for the user account.

 To set up SAML authentication, the Enterprise Manager administrator must complete the following tasks in Enterprise Manager:

 - Obtain SAML metadata from the IdP and import this metadata to Veeam Backup Enterprise Manager.
 The IdP metadata includes the IdP entity ID, login URL, SAML binding and public key certificate that will be used to validate authentication assertions sent by the IdP.
 For more information, see Specifying Identity Provider Settings.

 - [Optional] If you want to use a digital certificate to encrypt and sign SP SAML requests, specify certificate settings.
 For more information, see Selecting SP Certificate.

 - [Optional] Specify advanced settings for SAML authentication.
 These settings define how the SP and IdP will exchange SAML information.
 You may want to adjust the settings to strengthen SAML information exchange between the SP and IdP.
 For more information, see Specifying Advanced SAML Authentication Settings.

 - Export SP SAML metadata in Veeam Backup Enterprise Manager and pass this metadata to the IdP.
 The SP metadata includes the SP entity ID, assertion consumer URL and public key certificate that will be used to encrypt SAML responses sent by the IdP.
-For more information, see Specifying Service Provider Settings.
+For more information, see Obtaining Service Provider Settings.

 On the IdP side, the IdP must configure trust relationship with Veeam Backup Enterprise Manager and configure rules that define what information to provide to the SP.
 Depending on the IdP, these rules may be configured in the form of claims, attribute statements and so on.
-For an example of how to perform this task in AD FS, see Appendix B. Configuring AD FS for SAML Authentication.
+For an example of how to perform this task in AD FS, see Configuring AD FS for SAML Authentication.